ElyMan0014/springBoot/README.md

 # springBoot

-Simple project using springBoot and gitlab use cases : create, read, update, delete students
+Simple project using springBoot and github use cases : create, read, update, delete students